fusioneer-ltd/shiva/README.md

 You will also have several schema in ```db/schema```, in our exemple two names ```db/schema/archive_schema.rb``` and one named ```db/schema/old_db_archive.rb```.

+### Using migrations

+    rails generate shiva:migration database_name migration_name

+This generator descends from ActiveRecord generator, so you can do all fancy stuff you are already used to.

+The onyl thing you need to do is to provide database_name for Shiva migrator, so it knows which database should it use.

 ### Using rake

 To run the migrations for all you databases just run